opendocsg/slw-judgments-backfill/2015_SGHC_145/report.md

 identical facts and depends on the same evidence as Petroships’ fourth action. [note: 43] The derivative action is therefore an abuse of the process of the court in the sense that it would either: (i) involve the process of the court being used for some ulterior or improper purpose or in an improper way rather than being used fairly or honestly; or (ii) because the derivative action would be the fifth in a string of multiple or successive proceedings which cause or are likely to cause the respondents

-improper vexation or oppression. [note: 44] This submission relies on the second and fourth category of abuse of the process of the court identified in _Chee Siok Chin and others v Minister for Home Affairs and another_ [2006] 1 SLR(R) 582 at [34].
+improper vexation or oppression. [note: 44] This submission relies on the second and fourth category of abuse of the process of the court identified in _Chee Siok Chin and others v Minister for Home Affairs and another_ <span class="citation">[2006] 1 SLR(R) 582</span> at [34].

 86     In the alternative, the respondents submit that the extended doctrine of _res judicata_ renders